(Note: I found this post in my drafts 6/25 and I am not sure how it came to be there. I apologize and am republishing with minor edits)

-Hello all, I am checking in briefly to share my thoughts and feelings on the recent discussions of race, diversity, and inclusion in the knitting community.
+Hello all, I am checking in briefly to make clear my thoughts and feelings on the recent discussions of race, diversity, and inclusion in the knitting community.

-I am sad to say that up until this winter I lived in a world where the most of the designers, dyers, and crafters I followed looked like me and it didn’t occur to me that was problematic.
+I am sad to say that up until this winter I mostly lived in a world where the designers, dyers, and bloggers I followed looked like me and I didn’t think much of it.

 That is not ok and I am sorry.